Lumerin-protocol/lumerin-overview/docs/00-overview.md

     * 1/2 the agreed contract amount will be transferred from escrow to the seller,
     * 1/2 the remaining contract amount will be transferred from escrow to the buyer,
     * Contract will be marked as Completed

-#### Successful State
-1. Upon successful completion and verification of executed hashrate
-1. Full amount of purchase will be transferred from escrow to buyer
-1. Contract will be marked as Completed
-1. Any rewards or incentives from target blockchain mining will be transferred from that pool directly to buyer's provided wallet address

 ![Contract Journey](images/00-overview/contract.svg "image_tooltip")
 **Figure 3.4 - Contract Journey**